jsmith982004/trial/README.md

 **Why the code is there & What it is doing:**
 **This file is necessary for manual triggering of cron job.
 To test uncomment this file.**

-This file interfaces directly with the central master catalog PostgreSQL database.
-While `catalogueMatcher.service.js` was historically tuned for MongoDB lookups, this service represents the canonical truth in the relational DB context.
-It provides robust query functions to fetch valid, orderable products filtering by active status.
-It plays an essential role in validating that generated products (whether inferred from shop history or hallucinated by Gemini) actually correspond to real SKUs provisioned within the SARVM ecosystem.
-Any product that fails verification against this service is silently discarded before it ever reaches the user-facing `geo_catalogs` collections.
+- **Purpose:** Interfaces directly with the central master catalog in the PostgreSQL database.
+- **Role:** Represents the canonical truth for all valid, active products within the SARVM ecosystem.
+- **Validation:** Provides robust query functions to filter out inactive products and verify that generated AI suggestions correspond to real, provisioned SKUs.

 **The Full Code:**
 ```js